moonsharp-devs/moonsharp/README.md

 * Support for the complete Lua standard library with very few exceptions (mostly located on the 'debug' module) and a few extensions (in the string library, mostly)
 * Async methods for .NET 4.x targets
 * Supports dumping/loading bytecode for obfuscation and quicker parsing at runtime
+* An embedded JSON parser (with no dependencies) to convert between JSON and Lua tables
 * Easy opt-out of Lua standard library modules to sandbox what scripts can access
 * Easy to use error handling (script errors are exceptions)
 * Support for coroutines, including invocation of coroutines as C# iterators